What GCSE is

 English Language and English Literature

 Two separate GCSEs.
-English Language tests reading-comprehension and writing skills with unseen passages and creative / persuasive writing tasks.
-English Literature is text-based — Shakespeare, a 19th-century novel, modern prose or drama, and a poetry anthology with unseen poetry comparison.
-Set texts vary by board: AQA, Eduqas, OCR, and Edexcel each have their own canon.
-Knowing the specific texts your child is studying matters for tutor selection.
+English Language tests reading-comprehension and writing skills with unseen passages and creative or persuasive writing tasks.
+English Literature is text-based: Shakespeare, a 19th-century novel, modern prose or drama, and a poetry anthology with unseen poetry comparison.
+Set texts vary by board (AQA, Eduqas, OCR, and Edexcel each have their own canon); knowing the specific texts your child is studying matters for tutor selection.

 Maths

 Single GCSE, tiered: Foundation (grades 1-5) or Higher (grades 4-9).
 The choice is made by the school based on predicted grade.
-Three papers — one non-calculator, two calculator.
+Three papers: one non-calculator and two calculator.
 AQA, Edexcel, and OCR are the main boards; question style differs subtly between them.

 Sciences

-- Triple Science (also called Separate Science) — three separate GCSEs, one for each science.
-More content per subject and the standard preparation for A-level Sciences.
+Two pathways.
+Combined Science covers Biology, Chemistry, and Physics across two GCSEs (six papers total but combined into a double award worth two grades, for example 7-7).
+Triple Science (also called Separate Science) is three separate GCSEs, one for each science.
+Triple covers more content per subject and is the standard preparation for A-level Sciences.
 Choosing between Combined and Triple is usually a Year 9 decision.

 Optional subjects